You can find the previous versions of our legal documents here.

 3.7.
 Slido will take standard industry measures to back up all Customer Data stored using the Services.

 3.8.
 Protection of Customer Data is a top priority for Slido so Slido will maintain administrative, physical, and technical safeguards described in our Security Appendix.
+The parties expressly agree that Slido shall be included as an "Affiliate" in Section 5.1. of the Security Appendix.
 Those safeguards will include measures for preventing unauthorized access, use, modification, deletion and disclosure of Customer Data by Slido personnel.
-Before sharing Customer Data with any of Slido service providers, Slido will ensure that the third party maintains, at a minimum, reasonable data practices for maintaining the confidentiality and security of Customer Data and preventing unauthorized access.
+Before sharing Customer Data with any of Slido's subprocessors and service providers, Slido will ensure that the third party maintains, at a minimum, reasonable data practices for maintaining the confidentiality and security of Customer Data and preventing unauthorized access.
 Customer (not Slido) bears sole responsibility for adequate security, protection and backup of Customer Data when in Customer's or its representatives' or agents' possession or control or when Customer chooses to use unencrypted gateways to connect to the Services.

 4.1.
 "Confidential Information" means non-public information that a party designates as being confidential to the receiving party or, given the nature of the information or the circumstances surrounding its disclosure, reasonably should be considered as confidential by the receiving party.
 "Confidential Information" includes, without limitation, information in tangible or intangible form relating to and/or including Customer Data, Slido security documentation, released or unreleased disclosing party software or hardware products, the marketing or promotion of any disclosing party product, disclosing party's business policies or practices, and information received from others that disclosing party is obligated to treat as confidential.